KinveyClientServices/unlv-peoplesoft-flex-soap/README.md

 # UNLV PeopleSoft Flex Connector
 Flex connector to UNLV's PeopleSoft SOAP service (https://css-tst.unlv.nevada.edu/PSIGW/PeopleSoftServiceListeningConnector/CI_UNLAUTH_BASIC.1.wsdl)

+# Prerequisites
+Install the Kinvey Flex CLI (https://devcenter.kinvey.com/nativescript/guides/flex-services#installation).
+Install the NPM Soap module (https://www.npmjs.com/package/soap#install)

+# Test Locally
+Follow this tutorial (https://www.progress.com/blogs/developing-and-testing-of-kinvey-flex-services-the-easier-way).
+Choose the FlexData approach, creating a collection, and then mapping the collection to the established data service.

+# Deploy on Flex Service Runtime
+To deploy on FlexService Runtime, create a flex profile if none exists.
+Use the flex profile, log in to the new profile, and then initialize the Node.JS project as a flex service.
+You will be walked through steps to determine which FSR Service to map the microservice to.
+After the microservice is mapped to the correct FSR service, you should see UNLV_People_Soft under the FlexData Service Objects menu.
+Now, you can map a collection to use this data service.

 # Using the PeopleSoft Flex Connector
 This Flex connector is a Kinvey FlexData service (https://devcenter.kinvey.com/nativescript/guides/flex-services#flex-data).
 There is one service object, registered as "UNLV_People_Soft".
 The service object has one